Tottenham sign Gedson Fernandes from Benfica on 18-month loan deal | Goal.com

 After rising through the youth ranks at Benfica, Fernandes graduated to the senior squad in 2018, before establishing himself as one of the brightest young prospects in the Primeira Liga.

-He has already racked up 43 appearances across all competitions for the club, with 22 of those coming during their title run last season.
+He has already racked up 43 appearances across all competitions for the club, with 22 of those coming during their title-winning run last season.

 Fernandes will now be expected to help Tottenham rediscover a consistent streak, with a lack of depth across the middle of the park costing the team valuable points in recent weeks.